RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 > Shape constructor called
 ```

-Ohh this time only once constructor function is being called.
+Ohh!! this time only once constructor function is being called.

 Let's examine
 ```
 > s1.constructor
 function Shape()
 ```
-Why it is points to Shape construtor function it should points to Square right.
+Why it is points to Shape construtor function, it should points to Square right?.
 What went wrongs ?
 Take a look at

 ```
 Square.prototype = Shape.prototype;
 ```
 Square protype is completely replace with Shape.prototype so constructor properties in prototype also override.
 So don't rely on construtor property.
-When ever protoptype obhect changes that time reset the constructor propery as well.
+When ever prototype object changes that time reset the constructor propery as well.

 ```
 Square.prototype = Shape.prototype;